Spotting a Tiger in the Wild Grasslands of Kaziranga

 I was all packed and ready for an adventurous elephant safari.
 There were around 15 elephants carrying people into the wild lands of Kaziranga National Park.
 As the sun rose from behind the hills, the herd of elephants slowly dragged themselves into the forest roads and cut into the mushy grasslands and went through the large ponds.
 The wild bulls, the little birds, and the dears ran as they saw the herd approaching.
 This bird's eye view of the forest with all these animals was absolutely mind-blowing.

-Although the safari was an amazing experience, we noticed something very heartbreaking.
+Although the safari was an amazing experience, I noticed something very heartbreaking.
 The elephants that took us into the wild were tied with many ropes all over its body and one rope even went around its tail.

 The mahout had an iron rod with a hook-like edge which he used to guide the elephants.
 While most tourists enjoyed the safari into the wilderness, a few of us were taken aback.
 We couldn't really stop and get off because we were already in the wild.

-The elephants took us quite into the forests where we spotted many rhinos quite close to us.
+The elephants took our group quite into the forests where we spotted many rhinos quite close to us.
 Unlike the Jeep Safari, the elephant safari gave us a closer view of the one-horned rhinos.

 Watching the one-horned rhinos so close and out in the wild was exciting.
 While enjoying the view of all of this, we suddenly heard a roar from a bush right in front of the elephant.
 Suddenly, a tiger jumped out and swiftly ran from one bush to the other.
-Suddenly all the sleepy elephants were up and energetic, they began trumpeting and went closer to the bush, but the tiger disappeared into the wilderness.
+Suddenly all the sleepy elephants were up and energetic, they began trumpeting and went closer to the bush, but the tiger disappeared into the wild grasslands.

 To watch a tiger in the wild right in front of us was truly a lifetimes experience.